Jug Game between Mankato East and Mankato West extends decades-long rivalry

 But supporters of Mankato West said rankings and team records go out the window during the annual Jug Game, which, like all grudge matches, always brings out the best in both teams.

-“No matter what the rest of your season looks like, if you win that Jug Game, that matters,” said John Considine, a Mankato West alum and right tackle on the 1999 Class 4A championship team that had Walz as a assistant defensive coach.
+“No matter what the rest of your season looks like, if you win that Jug Game, that matters,” said John Considine, a Mankato West alum and right tackle on the 1999 Class 4A championship team that had Walz as an assistant defensive coach.

 Local media takes photos of the Mankato West High School 1999 state championship winning football team photo as it hangs in the high school in Mankato on Aug.
 6. (Leila Navidi)

 For evidence, Considine recalled the 1999 Jug Game.
 Mankato West, with high hopes coming into the season, had stumbled to a 2-4 start.
 Considine said the team couldn’t stand losing to its crosstown rivals, too, and the players put in extra preparation that week.
-They won that Jug Game 21-0, and that victory over their rivals was the launch pad to a state championship, he said.
+They won that Jug Game 21-0, and that victory over their rivals was the launchpad to a state championship, he said.

 The origins of the rivalry date to Mankato East’s founding in 1973.
 Rich O’Brien, 91, an English teacher for that initial class, said students at East didn’t have a separate identity from West because, after all, they had been in the same classrooms only a few years before.